OsgiliathEnterprise/net.osgiliath.parent/readme.md

 Osgiliath EF is fully Apache 2.0 License so feel free to use, modify, sell...
 Just don't forget to cite me or at least send me a mail...

+# Contributor
+In order to contribute: Clone the repo, install Maven, Java, Npm and Bower, then run mvn clean install on the root...
+On Mac, add a java.home property in your Maven settings.xml pointing to your JDK installation (mandatory for lombok) We'll accept most of contributions in a very short time so don't be shy!

 Enjoy Osgiliath coding!